 Blast pressure must be determined for each blasting process.
 This may require several test pieces to be blasted at different pressure to obtain proper results.
+Correct blast pressure is maintained to be blasted at different pressure to obtain proper results.
 Correct blast pressure is maintained by a regulator on the incoming compressed air line.
 A pilot operated regulator uses a compressed air supply to vary its output.
 This air is supplied by a smaller, remotely located, manual regulator.
 The output of the Pilot regulator, is proportional to the pressure applied by the control regulator, and may be read by the gauge at the control regulator.
 Sufficient blast pressure must be maintained to allow the plunger inside the pressure pot to seal.
 If the plunger does not seal, the pressure tank cannot pressurize.